Benjamin-Lee/circkit/README.md

-# circkit
+# CircKit

-Circkit is a library for manipulating circular biological sequences such as DNA and RNA.
+CircKit is a library for manipulating circular biological sequences such as DNA and RNA.

 ## Features